nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 - Purchasing from the resale market would mean purchasing the remaining lease of the chosen flat.

 ___5. Waiting Period___
-- Average waiting period for a BTO flat to be built is 2.4 - 5.3 years, with an average waiting time of 4.1 years.
+- Average waiting period for a BTO flat to be built is between 2.4 - 5.3 years, with an average waiting time of 4.1 years.

-- Purchasers looking at resales flats will be able to purchase these flats immediately as they have already been built.
+- Flat purchasers looking at resales flats will be able to purchase these flats immediately as they have already been built.

-- Purchasers who are married or already have children might be less inclined to wait for a BTO flat.
+- Flat purchasers who are married or already have children might be less inclined to wait for a BTO flat.

 ___6. Renovation Cost___
 - Renovation cost for a resale flat is higher than that of a BTO flat as it involves an extensive amount of hacking and rebuilding of existing features within a flat.

-- Average amount a purchaser may spend on renovations for a resale flat may range from `SGD$`40,000 for a 3-room flat to `SGD$`79,000 for a 5-room flat.
+- Average amount a flat purchaser may spend on renovations for a resale flat may range from `SGD$`40,000 for a 3-room flat to `SGD$`79,000 for a 5-room flat.

 - The above amount is relatively high in comparison to `SGD$`38,500 for 3-room BTO flat and `SGD$`52,000 for a 5-room BTO flat.